 It should be established by now that the costume industry routinely pulls from media and pop culture to reduce women to sex objects.
 While men can be firefighters, action heroes, or Luke Skywalker, dressed in full costumes that don’t sexualize them but evoke strength and coolness, women are typically offered the sexy maid, the sexy bunny, and the sexy Leia.
 Women are often also considered less “worthy,” cool, or desirable if they elect to wear something else, or if they don’t have the body the patriarchy deems “worthy” to wear that costume.

 Halloween all too often becomes an excuse to participate in rape culture, to reduce women to their bodies and their fuckability.
 This starts so young, sexualizing children and little girls.
 It’s simply the only option available in too many settings, and it’s not only condoned, but celebrated.

 This isn’t to say at all that women can’t choose to dress a certain way and own their sexuality.
 This just means that women should not be forced or expected to present for the male gaze.

 Allow your child to dress up as whatever character they want no matter their gender.
-Year round, you should allow your child to dress and present however they want, and let other people present as they want, but don’t forget on Halloween — girls can be Captain Hook, and boys can be princesses.
-Girls can have mustaches.
-Boys can wear nail polish.
+Year round, you should allow your child to dress and present however they want, and let other people present as they want, but don’t forget: on Halloween, girls can be Captain Hook and boys can be princesses.
+Girls can have mustaches and boys can wear nail polish.
 Gender, like sexuality, is a spectrum, and individuals are permitted to express their gender identity any day of the year.

 On the other side, remember that gender identity itself is not a costume.
 Trans identities are not characters to mock.
-Do not participate in costumes or celebrations that caricature trans people, or make them the butt of a joke.
-Trans people are systemically killed, and putting on their identity in order to ridicule them participates in the violence, dehumanization, and degradation that results in their murders.
+Do not participate in costumes or celebrations that caricature trans people or make them the butt of a joke.
+Trans people are systemically killed, and putting on their identities in order to ridicule them participates in the violence, dehumanization, and degradation responsible for their murders.